BenBrewster/BenBrewster.github.io/Projects.md

 ## [_AeSOP_](aesop).

-With AEsOP (Applied Engagement for Community Particpation) we set out with the intention of developing an educational game to raise awareness of community policing within communities.
+With AEsOP (Applied Engagement for Community Particpation) i'm working to design an educational videogame to raise awareness of community policing with groups such as vulnerable groups and children.

 ## [_UNITY_](unity).

-lorum ipsom.
+In UNITY i looked into the role of technology as a means to improve the engagement and collaboration between the police and the communities they serve.

 ## [_COURAGE_](courage).

-lorum ipsom.
+In COURAGE, ii worked with the European Commission to define the future research agenda for cybercrime in the EU.

 ## [_EPOOLICE_](epoolice).

-lorum ipsom.
+ePOOLICE i helped research how the web and social media could be leveraged to help prevent crime, focusing specifically on Human Trafficking and drug crime.

 ## [_UINFC2_](uinfc2)

-lorum ipsom.
+In UINFC2, I hepled investigate how advanced tehnological tools might be used to help prevent the sexual exploitaiton of children online.

 [back](./)